 - Karen Killick

-APAs (Authorized Pastoral Assistants) are people with a recognised call to pastoral ministry who have undertaken a three year course with the Diocese of Durham Council for Ministry.
-Karen Snowden was commissioned as an APA in July 2010.
-Chris Vass and Jayne Davies were commissioned in 2014.
+Pastoral Ministers are people with a recognised call to pastoral ministry who have undergone training with the Diocese of Durham Council for Ministry.
+Chris Vass was commissioned in 2014.
+Evelyn Leadbetter and Nicola Dursley were commission in 2020.